HofstadterTools/HofstadterTools/docs/source/theory/model.rst

 where :math:`\langle \dots \rangle_\kappa` denotes :math:`\kappa`-th nearest neighbors on some regular Euclidean lattice (defined below) with corresponding hopping amplitudes :math:`t_\kappa`, :math:`e^{\mathrm{i}\theta_{ij}}` is the Peierls phase acquired by hopping from site :math:`i` to site :math:`j`, and :math:`c^{(\dagger)}` is the electron (creation)annihilation operator :cite:`Harper55, Azbel64, Hofstadter76`.
 We note that a set of nearest neighbors in HofstadterTools is defined as a set of sites that are *equidistant* from an origin site, i.e. a group of points that lie on a circle.

-The **Peierls phase** is the lattice-analogue of the Aharanov-Bohm phase and is given as
+The **Peierls phase** is the lattice-analogue of the Aharonov-Bohm phase and is given as

 .. math::
 	\theta_{ij} = \frac{2\pi}{\phi_0} \int_i^j \mathbf{A}\cdot \mathrm{d}\mathbf{l},